rzaluska/hugo-blog-source/content/blog/what-can-be-used-as-receiver-in-go-method.md

 `

 Take a closer look at syntax of calling methods of function.
 It is similar to that used with structs.
-This it beacause in Go `functions` are types just like `structs` so they are treated the same.
+This is because in Go `functions` are types just like `structs` so they are treated the same.